mike-d-davydov/deck-of-cards-api-test/README.md

 * No any dependency injection or Enterprise frameworks (Guice, Spring etc.) are used to keep code simple
 * In a larger-scope project, API tests should use robust reporting / logging framework, such as Allure.
 Here we use SureFire + Java Logging API.
 * All libraries used by tests are located in "test" folder because we don't plan to export them or re-use from other projects.
+* We use a lot of "utility" classes with static methods to keep things simple (and because no dependency injection framework is being used).

 ## Failing and Broken tests